 OIP Future Students

 The University of Wisconsin-Superior seeks to promote diversity and academic excellence on its campus.
 Through the Non-Resident Tuition Waiver (NTW) Program, the University hopes to make the cost of studying at UW-Superior affordable to a wider range of students from diverse backgrounds.
-In the 2014-2015 academic year, more than 90% of international students who qualified for admission to UW-Superior also qualified for an NTW Award or NTW Scholar Award.
+In the 2014-2015 academic year, more than 90% of international students who qualified for admission to UW-Superior also qualified for $5,600 or $7,500 through the NTW program.
 Read below for more information.